Yoddikko/Yodd-s-cool-repos-collection/README.md

 - [mirarr](https://github.com/mirarr-app/mirarr): A cross-platform streaming application. 🏴‍☠️ 🔍

 ## Other
-- [discount-for-student-dev](https://github.com/AchoArnold/discount-for-student-dev): A collection of discounts and offers for students.

 ## Self-Hosting
 - [Immich](https://github.com/immich-app/immich): A self-hosted photo and video backup solution for personal use. 🔍